-As such, it is far more advisable to utilize a dumbbell for the concentration curl, even at the cost of time and energy.
+As such, it is far more advisable to utilize a dumbbell or even a kettlebell for the concentration curl, even at the cost of time and energy.

 The primary sort of benefit provided by the concentration curl, exercisers choosing to perform the concentration curl repeatedly over a period of multiple workout sessions may find that their muscular strength and control in relation to their biceps brachii has improved in a noticeable fashion.